American Persimmon Trees

 |Water Requirements:||Water well until established|

-Ripe American persimmon fruit typically fall to the ground around the tree when it is time to harvest, usually in September.
-Ripe American persimmon fruits typically used in delectable jams and jellies, but they are a delightfully-nutritious treat when eaten fresh.
-Persimmons are an excellent source of Vitamin C. American Persimmon trees make wonderful additions to the home landscape with their showy fall colors.
+Ripe American persimmon fruit typically falls to the ground around the tree when it is time to harvest, usually in Late September.
+Ripe American persimmon fruits are typically used in delectable jams and jellies, but they are a delightfully-nutritious treat when eaten fresh.
+Persimmons are an excellent source of Vitamin C. American Persimmon trees make wonderful additions to the home landscape with their showy fall colors and colorful fruit..